 Beginning in 2004, Michael Zimmerman planted this ground — part of his family’s century-old farm.
 He named the Yadkin Valley vineyard for his grandfather who grew grains, hay, and sweet potatoes on the land decades ago.
 Drawing on Zimmerman’s experience in France as part of the U.S. Foreign Service, the land is now home to a variety of Rhone Valley grapes, including Viognier, Roussanne, and Syrah.

 An increasingly common theme in the industry, Weathervane Winery developed out of hobby winemaking.
 This time, it was in owner Sid Proctor’s basement.
-In the 11 years since they began, the company has grown to produce a variety of 19 red, white, and sweets wines that are now sold throughout North Carolina.
+Since then, the company has grown to produce a variety of 19 red, white, and sweets wines that are now sold throughout North Carolina.

 Carolina’s Vineyards & Hops